250 Baker Drive, Suite 222

 Fireside Counselling provides a comprehensive practicum experience for Masters level graduate students in Clinical Social Work and Counselling Psychology programs.
 To promote their professional development, practicum students will provide a range of services in a supportive clinical environment that values and draws upon their unique skills and experiences.
 While the primary focus is individual counselling for personal issues, practicum students may have opportunities to pursue other counselling-related activities such as offering psycho-educational programming, informational presentations, and promoting Fireside Counselling in the community.
 Practicum students will benefit from the supervision and support of licensed Brightside therapists.

 Fireside Counselling welcomes expressions of interest regarding practicum student placements year-round.
-Interested practicum students are encouraged to email a cover letter and CV to our clinic manager at [email protected].
+Interested practicum students are encouraged to email a cover letter and CV to our clinic manager, Lauren Brady, at [email protected].